JaxPlays-Inc/jaxplays.org/content/reviews/2025-09-13-Gutenberg.md

 Director [[person:Matt King]] orchestrates the madness with a steady hand, letting the actors run wild within a tightly crafted frame.
 The pacing never lags, the absurdity never overstays its welcome, and the show maintains a breathless rhythm that keeps the audience locked in.
 King understands that the heart of the piece lies in both its unrelenting silliness and its unshakable sincerity, and he ensures that both shine through.

 This is not just a good night at the theater.
 It’s the kind of performance that makes audiences fall in love with theater all over again — spectacularly stupid and spectacularly smart at the same time.
 Audiences leave quoting jokes while also marveling at the craft behind them.

-[[theatre:The 5 & Dime]]’s [[production:2025 Gutenberg!
+[[theatre:The 5 and Dime|The 5 & Dime]]’s [[production:2025 Gutenberg!
 The Musical!]] is unforgettable, a riotous celebration of art, silliness and the strange alchemy that happens when incredibly talented people commit wholeheartedly to something beautifully dumb.
 For fans of musical theater, for fans of comedy or simply for anyone who wants to laugh until their ribs hurt, this production is a must-see experience, a shining example of how absurdity and brilliance can share the same stage.

 Do not miss this production — *even if you do have to sell your car to get there!*